DOING BUSINESS IN LUXEMBOURG IN 2023

 - Luxembourg boasts highly skilled labour with a literacy rate of 99% and a technologically advanced rate of 90%, making Luxembourg employees efficient and productive;

-- Luxembourg is a founding member of the European Union, thus Luxembourg business registration offers virtually unrestricted access to the EU and Shenghen area market of 26 developed countries.
+- Luxembourg is a founding member of the European Union, thus Luxembourg business registration offers virtually unrestricted access to the EU and Schengen area market of 26 developed countries.

 Disadvantages of Luxembourg company registration

-- Luxembourg is considered a ‘tax haven’ by EU member states.
+- Luxembourg is considered a ‘tax neutral jurisdiction’ by EU member states.
 Its membership of the European Union will continue to force the country to abandon legal tax exemptions on holding companies;

 - If registering a Luxembourg subsidiary to operate locally, the company requires a business permit and must be managed by a resident director;